timschreiber/timschreiber.github.com/_posts/2015-01-26-persistence-ignorant-asp-net-identity-with-patterns-part-3.md

 2. You'll notice the constructor is marked with the `internal` access modifier.
 That's because the only class that should ever instantiate a repository will be our Unit of Work class.
 No need to potentially couple Entity Framework to other layers by putting our `ApplicationDbContext` dependency in a public constructor.

-You'll recall from Part 2 that we're following the generic repository pattern.
+You'll recall from [Part 2][3] that we're following the generic repository pattern.
 So, we'll code the generic repository implementation first, and then move on to the entity-specific repositories.
 So let's start by creating the following class in the `Repositories` folder:

 ######Repository.cs######